This Realistic All-in-One Cleaning Schedule Will Help You Take Back Your House

 How the Cleaning Schedule Works

-You don’t have to go crazy, but do include things that were a bit out of your regular habit (i.e. cleaning the blinds – the worst task ever.)
+You don’t have to go crazy but include things that were a bit out of your regular habit (such as cleaning the blinds – the worst task ever).

-For this step, you need to create new lists from your larger list of cleaning tasks.
+For this step, you must create new lists from your more extensive list of cleaning tasks.
 I started with the weekly items.

 I then broke the remaining chores down into bi-weekly, monthly and seasonal categories and divided them into a four-week rotation.

-Doing this is much harder than the cleaning itself, so hang in there.
-(Going slow here will help you go fast later.)
+Doing this part is much harder than the cleaning itself, so hang in there.
+Going slow here will help you go fast later.

 Schedule WEEKLY Tasks